Top 10 banks in Singapore for businesses in 2025

 • Certificate of Incorporation

-• Board of Directors’ Resolution
+• Board of Directors’ resolution

 • Company Constitution

-Singapore is also Southeast Asia’s fintech hub, with 40% of the region’s firms headquartered here.15 Local businesses that prefer digital-first solutions tend to use fintech firms instead of traditional banks, especially when they offer cost or time savings on international payments, corporate card issuance, and currency exchange.
+Singapore is also Southeast Asia’s fintech hub, with 40% of the region’s firms headquartered here.29 Local businesses that prefer digital-first solutions tend to use fintech firms instead of traditional banks, especially when they offer cost or time savings on international payments, corporate card issuance, and currency exchange.

 Some popular fintech business accounts include: